-A hydrosalpinx is defined as a fallopian tube that is filled with fluid.
+A hydrosalpinx is a fallopian tube with fluid in it.
 Injury to the end of the fallopian tube, the ampulla, and its delicate fingerlike endings, the fimbria, causes the end of the tube to close.
 Glands within the tube produce a watery fluid that collects within the tube, producing a sausage-shaped swelling that is characteristic of hydrosalpinx.

-Hydrosalpinx can be evaluated with several maneuvers: The hysterosalpingogram (HSG) is a procedure in which dye is placed through the cervix and into the uterus and fallopian tubes.
-This X-ray test is performed in-office within the first 10 days of your cycle.
+The hysterosalpingogram (HSG) involves placing dye through the cervix and into the uterus and fallopian tubes.
+This X-ray test occurs in-office within the first 10 days of your cycle.
 The X-ray picture on the left reveals the outline of the uterus and tubes.

 A hydrosalpinx appears as a large sausage-shaped dilation of the tubes.
-The folds that are present inside the tube disappear and a flat bulbous shape is seen.
+The folds inside the tube disappear and we can see a flat bulbous shape.
 Dye does not spill out of the tube.

 Ultrasound Diagnosis of Tubal Disease

 Ultrasound uses sound waves to image the tubes and is somewhat safer than an HSG and is more comfortable.
-The best view, most of the time, is obtained with a vaginal ultrasound probe.
-A normal fallopian tube is usually not visible; a hydrosalpinx appears as a characteristic sausage-shaped fluid collection between the ovary and fallopian tube.
+The best view, most of the time, comes from a vaginal ultrasound probe.
+A normal fallopian tube is usually not visible.
+A hydrosalpinx appears as a characteristic sausage-shaped fluid collection between the ovary and fallopian tube.
 The wall of the hydrosalpinx is often thick and flat.
-Ultrasound provides a quick and painless screen of the pelvic organs and is an excellent first assessment of the tubes.
+Ultrasound provides a quick and painless screen of the pelvic organs.

-Laparoscopy is another means of assessing the tubes and involves the use of a small camera, which is introduced through the belly button.
-The pelvic organs can be visualized on a TV screen.
-Laparoscopy is the gold-standard test for evaluation, since looking at the fallopian tubes will usually provide the best view of their anatomy.
+Laparoscopy is another means of assessing the tubes.
+It involves the use of a small camera, which we insert through the belly button.
+We can visualize the pelvic organs on a TV screen.
+Laparoscopy is the gold-standard test for evaluation.
+This is because looking at the fallopian tubes will usually provide the best view of their anatomy.

 Diagnostic tests such as ultrasound and HSG are not 100% accurate and can be misleading, sometimes missing significant tubal disease and showing abnormal results when the tubes are actually quite normal.
 Laparoscopy usually will confirm the diagnostic tests, but can show that tubes that were thought to be normal actually have significant disease and vice versa.
 The risks of anesthesia and surgery dictate that laparoscopy is used for definitive therapy, rather than as a diagnostic test.